Ares-Developers/Ares-docs/new/buildings/spybehavior.rst

   attached to it (:tag:`SuperWeapon`, :tag:`SuperWeapon2`, :tag:`SuperWeapons`
   and all super weapons on attached upgrades) to have their countdown timers restarted.

-.. index:: Spy behaviour; Reset all super weapons provided by a building

 The following tags can be used to grant super weapons like the Sonar Pulse in